lutierigb/shell-things/oputus-readme.md

 #### Packet loss level

 You will also be notified of high levels of packet loss/retransmission as reported by MT5.
-Note it doesn't necessarily mean an issue in the connection with the broker as this metrics is retrieved from the OS and includes any connection on the system.
+Note it doesn't necessarily mean an issue in the connection with the broker as this metrics is retrieved from the OS and includes any connections on the system.

 #### Symbol about to expire